 Florida is one of the nation’s leaders in online learning.

-Most of Florida’s 229 institutions offer online learning opportunities.
-One of the most impressive programs can be found at University of Florida, where there are over 200 online degrees offered, ranging from certifications to doctoral degrees.
+Most of Florida’s 181 institutions offer online learning opportunities.
+One of the most impressive programs can be found at University of Florida, where there are over 500 online courses available.

 A number of programs exist to help support distance education within the state.